Ismaël Baouf: International career

 Born in Belgium and of Moroccan descent, Baouf is eligible to represent both countries in international football.
 He has represented Belgium at various youth levels up to the under-19 level.

 In October 2024, Baouf's father announced that his son would represent Morocco in the future.
 In April 2025, he was included in Morocco's squad for the 2025 U-20 Africa Cup of Nations.
 Morocco ultimately finished as runners-up, losing the final to South Africa.
-In September 2025, he was named in the squad for the 2025 FIFA U-20 World Cup.
+In September 2025, Baouf was named in the squad for the 2025 FIFA U-20 World Cup.
 He played in all seven matches for the team, helping Morocco win the tournament for the first time.

+In March 2026, Baouf received his first call-up to the Morocco national team.